tsdey/api-routerd/README.md

 ![Logo](https://ibin.co/4R6Hzr2H7l4A.png)

-#### A RestAPI GateWay For Lnux
+#### A RestAPI GateWay For Linux

 A super light weight remote management tool which uses REST API for real time configuration and performance as well as health monitoring for systems (containers) and applications.
+It provides fast API based monitoring without affecting the system it's running on.

 #### Objectives: